 20% avoidance and 80% acceptance.

-80% of me know that forcing myself in these situations will eventually improve my anxiety – jumping in at the deep end I guess!
+80% of me know that forcing myself into these situations will eventually improve my anxiety – jumping in at the deep end, I guess!
 I am also lucky enough to have studied drama for six years, so I have developed a knack for faking it ‘til I make it.

 20% avoidance.
 I’m not an Interpreter yet, so it’s not something I need to even think about right now.
 Worrying about things that haven’t happened yet is truly an unnecessary use of time.

-So the question is why?
+So the question is, why?
 Why put yourself in these situations?
-Because the underlying passion for BSL, and the sense of belonging in the community means that you just have to put aside anxieties and insecurities in order to progress.
+Because the underlying passion for BSL and the sense of belonging in the community means that you have to put aside anxieties and insecurities in order to progress.
 So even if you’re feeling anxious or nervous, take a deep breath and go for it!

 by Alice Taylor